 Pregnant women with STIs may miscarry or may pass on their STI to their baby.
 STIs can also cause low birth weight and premature babies.
 Babies with infected mothers can have problems such as pneumonia, eye infections, and brain damage.

 When should I get a Pap test?

 A Pap test is usually done when you turn 21 or earlier if you have other risks for abnormal Pap tests, such as problems with your immune system.
-A Pap test doesn’t check for STIs directly, but problems on the Pap test may mean that you’ve gotten an STI (usually human papillomavirus – HPV).
+A Pap test doesn’t check for STIs directly, but problems on the Pap test may mean that you’ve gotten the STI human papillomavirus – HPV.
 The Pap test is the only way to check the cells on your cervix for changes that can lead to cervical cancer.
-If you think you might have an STI, your health care provider will check you for an STI and explain to you when to begin Pap testing.
+If you think you might have an STI, your health care provider will check you (for an STI) and explain to you when to begin Pap testing.

 The only way to prevent getting an STI is by not having sex.
 The next best ways to prevent an STI are by using a condom every time you have sex and choosing partners who are at low risk for an STI.
 Seeing a health care provider regularly is important to learn more about how to prevent STIs and to be checked to see if you’ve gotten an STI.
 Definitely see a health care provider if you think you might have an STI.Additional Resources